insin/newforms/docs/util.rst

 Utilities
 =========

-Newforms exposes utilities you may want to make use of when working with forms and some implementation details which you may need to make use of for customisation purposes.
+Newforms exposes miscellaneous utilities you may want to make use of when working with forms as well as some implementation details which you may need to make use of for customisation purposes.

-API
-===

 .. js:function:: formData(form)